Medically reviewed by Kristin Hall, FNP

 If you use medication and/or therapy to treat your anxiety, this doesn’t mean that exercise isn’t also helpful.

 Exercise can often complement the effects of medication, therapy and other forms of anxiety treatment.

-To that extent, however, it also means that exercise shouldn’t be used in lieu of medication and/or therapy.
+To that extent, however, it also means that exercise, just like natural calm drops shouldn’t be used in lieu of medication and/or therapy.
 That’s a conversation you should have with your healthcare provider.

 Adding exercise to your daily life is simple.
 If you’re currently inactive, small things like a daily walk in the park, a quick resistance training session or a bike ride around your neighborhood can all have a positive impact on your physical and mental health.